-AnQiCMS Static Resources Storage Agreement
+AnQiCMS Static Resource Storage Agreement

-In the template files of Anqi CMS, we can make use of the system-providedSystemLabel to dynamically obtain the static file address of the current template, thereby realizing flexible resource reference.
+In the Anqi CMS template files, we can use the system providedSystemThe label is used to dynamically obtain the static file address of the current template, thereby realizing the flexible reference of resources.
 This key variable is{{ System.TemplateUrl }}It will be parsed as the URL path of the static resource directory corresponding to the currently enabled template.

 1. Refer to the CSS stylesheet